mathieuancelin/elem-vdom/readme.md

 Simple and idiotic lib to build UI components.
 It's a component library promoting functional composition with the full expressiveness of JavaScript and support for all existing JavaScript libraries. elem-vdom is just a quick and dirty experiment to avoid string templates, string concat and manual mutations when modifying the DOM. `elem-vdom` is written in using ES2015 syntax.

+*This branch is an experiment to only use pure DOM API.
+No VDOM here*

 [![build status][1]][2]
 [![NPM version][3]][4]
 [![Dependency status][7]][8]